How we work

 False: The primary claim(s) of the content are factually inaccurate.
 This generally corresponds to “false” or “mostly false” ratings on fact-checkers sites.

-Mixture: The claim(s) of the content are a mix of accurate and inaccurate, or the primary claim is misleading or incomplete.
+Mixture: The claim(s) are a mix of accurate and inaccurate content.

 False Headline: The primary claim(s) of the article body content are true, but the primary claim within the headline is factually inaccurate.

 True: The primary claim(s) of the content are factually accurate.
 This generally corresponds to “true” or “mostly true” ratings on fact-checkers sites.

 Satire: The content is posted by a Page or domain that is a known satire publication, or a reasonable person would understand the content to be irony or humor with a social message.
 It still may benefit from additional context.